IFlytek: History

 Liu Qingfeng, who was then a Ph.D. student in the University of Science and Technology of China, started a voice computing company, iFlytek in 1999.
 Liu and his colleagues were operating the company at the USTC campus until they decided to moved it in Heifei.
 He also presented his business concept to then head of Microsoft Research Asia, Kai-Fu Lee, who warned Liu of competing to American advancements in speech recognition.

 iFlytek would later work under the telecommunications company Huawei.
 In 2008, the company went public.
 In 2010, they launch their major consumer product, the iFlytek Input.

 In 2017, Human Rights Watch reported the Chinese government had collected tens of thousands of voice samples, for use with iFlytek technology that identifies individuals by voice on phone calls or in public places.

 In 2018, iFlytek signed a five-year collaboration agreement with the MIT Computer Science and Artificial Intelligence Laboratory.
 In 2020, the agreement was terminated due to concerns about human rights abuses of Uyghurs in Xinjiang.

 China's government designated iFlytek as one of its "AI champions" in 2018.

 In 2019, the company won the Applicative Award for its iFlytek translation system with the Super AI Leader award at the World Artificial Intelligence Conference held in Shanghai.

 In October 2023, the stock value of iFlytek fell after its AI-powered devices were reported to have criticized Mao Zedong.

 In 2024, iFlytek introduced the AI platform SparkGen, an automated video creation tool.
 That same year in June 2024 during the unveiling of its Xinghuo 4 large language model (LLM), founder Liu Qingfeng admits that due to U.S. restrictions such as those of U.S. components used in computing platforms, the company will pursue to train its LLMs on "self-developed, controllable" infrastructure.
 The company stated that their LLMs were trained completely using Huawei's computing platform.

 In July 2024, iFlytek established its global headquarters in Hong Kong.
 Along with the opening of its international headquarters, the company also unveiled its five-year HK$400 million (US$51.2 million) investment plan.
-In April 2025, iFlytek released Xinghuo X1, a large language model worked on by both iFkytek and Huawei.
+In April 2025, iFlytek released Xinghuo X1, a large language model worked on by both iFlytek and Huawei.